Meet Fabiano Borré

 “Working with something so sensitive, so changeable, involving the most varied areas of knowledge and then getting to share all this with incredible people… it’s amazing.
 That’s why I choose coffee!”

-Describe your typical day
+Describe your typical day:

 Usually I wake up at 6am and at 7am I’m already at the farm office.
-During the first hour at work we have an informal meeting with all the family members who works in the company and we shared some specific information or plans that will occur during the day.
-After this, we all had breakfast together and then back to work.
-I don’t have any specific routine, all depends of what is happening during the day and I try to follow the things that I fell is important.
+During the first hour at work we have an informal meeting with all the family members who work in the company and we shared some specific information or plans that will occur during the day.
+After this, we all have breakfast together and then back to work.
+I don’t have any specific routine, it all depends of what is happening during the day and I try to follow the things that I fell is important.
 For example: if we are applying something in a coffee field/ if we are processing or loading some coffee/if there’s a problem with the irrigation system, I like to go there and see exactly what is going on.
 As we all know, coffee has very different stages and demands during the year.
 We have the flowering period, harvest period, post harvest…so the way how we look to the plants, the works we need to do, the plans and the problems change with this periods.

 “On the other side we find the market, the suppliers, customers, financial situations, climate changes, quality control, environmental questions, workers, targets… so like I said, I can’t call any day a “typical day” working with coffee production.”

-What do you think the secret is to the high quality of coffee El Progresso is able to achieve?
+What do you think the secret is to the high quality of coffee Progresso is able to achieve?

 I believe we can say that the secret of the high quality coffee is to take the greatest possible care with all the details that we know.
-But, there will always be another side.
-The Nature Side.
+But, there will always be another side: the ‘nature’ side.
 We can interfere in the coffee plants providing nutrients, soil conditions, water, controlling diseases, harvesting at the right time.
 We can control the pulping processes, drying, grading and tasting.
 However we also have the influences of altitude, temperature, rain, wind and other things that we can’t control.
 Thinking on this way, I’m proud to say that in PROGRESSO we trying to do the best we can in all the details that we already know.
 As a result, we are improving the quality year by year, but I really can’t say how far we can get.
 Let’s see!